yerimeeei/exercise-r/README.md

 The structural variant data is in `data/sv_sclc_ucologne_2015.tsv`.

-1. For each gene involved in a structural variant, determine the expression level of the gene in the sample that harbours the structural variant.
+1. For each gene involved in a structural variant (SV), determine the expression level of the gene in the sample that harbours the SV.
-2. Identify structural variants that satisfy the following critiera:
+2. Identify SVs that satisfy the following critiera:
-      - The involved pair of genes both have elevated expression levels in the affected samples compared to unaffected samples.
+      - The involved pair of genes both have elevated expression levels in samples with the SV compared to samples without the SV.
-      - The second gene in the pair is in frame..
+      - The second gene in the pair is in frame.